-- AER biologists ensure Alberta’s entire biodiversity is considered in energy development.
+- AER biologists ensure Alberta’s biodiversity is considered in all energy development activities.

 - This work includes advising AER decision-makers on project applications.